Hello World

 #include <iostream>

-is a special command that tells the compiler to add the content of theiostream
+is a special command that the program needs in order to read and write text from/to the console respectively.
+It tells the compiler to add the content of theiostream

 on line 5.
 Every line preceded by the#

 symbol is called a preprocessor directive.
-They call the preprocessor which preprocesses the source code before compiling the rest of the code.
+These directives call the preprocessor, which preprocesses the source code before compiling the rest of the code.
 Theiostream

 library is a header-only library, meaning that it only contains header files (in this case the iostream header file).
 We will learn what a library is in a future chapter.using namespace std;

 means that we tell the compiler to use the namespace called "std" (standard).
 A namespace is a declarative region (sort of a directory) that provides a scope to the identifiers (the names of types, functions, variables, and other C++ tokens) inside it under a single name.
 It's used to organize code into logical groups and to prevent name collisions that can occur especially when a program includes multiple libraries.
-Without this line we should use the scope resolution operator::
+Without this line, we would have to use the scope resolution operator::

 likestd::cout